On a Microlocal Version of Young's Product Theorem: Preliminaries

-Observe that the previous definition does not depend on the choice of $r > -\alpha$.
+Observe that the previous statement does not depend on the choice of $r > -\alpha$.
 At this stage, it is rather useful to introduce a local version of the spaces $B^\alpha_{p,q}(\mathbb{R}^d)$.
-Locality is established requiring the bounds of Definition \eqref{def:besov} to hold true with $L^p(\mathbb{R}^d)$ replaced by $L^p(K)$ for any compact set $K\subset \mathbb{R}^d$.
+Locality is established requiring the bounds of Definition \eqref{def:besov} to hold true with $L^p(\mathbb{R}^d)$ being replaced by $L^p(K)$ for any compact set $K\subset \mathbb{R}^d$.